Developing high performance teams

 What distinguishes our team development services from others, is the time we spend with our clients at the outset.
 This allows us to frame each activity within the context of the issues you and your organisation may typically face.

 A team needs to have a clear purpose, vision and goals to ensure that time and energy are used effectively.
 Identifying and reaching consensus on the central vision of the team and its key objectives is vital to the success of any team.
-A successful team has a clear vision of what the vision is, the key strategic objectives and goals, and everyone is committed to contributing their best to achieving it.
+It is equally important that everyone s committed to contributing their best to achieving it.

 The roles of team members, especially the leadership of the team, needs to be clearly defined and yet flexible to meet changing internal and external circumstances.
 It is also important for the leadership role to be determined.
 The leadership role can reside in the formal manager or can be facilitated by a self-managed team or can just occur as the team needs to move forward.
 The style and quality of leadership will be a key issue in the team.